Note

 Code Interpreter

-Enable your assistant to execute Python code:
+Enable your agent to execute Python code:

 from agent_framework import HostedCodeInterpreterTool